learn-co-curriculum/cli-data-gem-assessment/README.md

 8. Write a blog post about the project and process.
 9. On Learn, submit links to the GitHub repository for your gem, your video demo, and your blog post each to the corresponding textbox in the right rail, and hit "I'm done" to wrap it up.

+Unlike the rest of the curriculum, if you have any questions about your assessment or need help with it, please *don’t* use the Ask New Question feature.
+Rather than working with Learn Experts, please reach out to the Learn Instructor responsible for this section instead - Corinna / corinna@flatironschool.com / learn-co slack: corinna.

 ## If you're a Learn-Verified Premium student: